tim-speed/flexdiffuse/README.md

 ### About Me

-I am by no means an expert on this, I've only been doing ML for a couple years and have a lot to learn, though I do have a lot of translateable skills.
+I am by no means an expert on this, I've only been doing ML for a couple years and have a lot to learn, though I do have a lot of translateable skills after 15+ years of writing code and other things...
 I may make assumptions in this work that are incorrect, and I'm always looking to improve my knowledge if you'll humor me.